 The Tech Debt Analyzer agent quantifies which debt items are actually slowing velocity.
 It runs every Monday at 10 AM, analyzes the last 4 sprints of Jira data, correlates each debt area with velocity impact (auth refactor affects 5% of stories vs. legacy data layer affects 40%), and maps upcoming features to the debt they'll touch.
 The output is a prioritized list scored by (impact × urgency) / effort, with a payback calculation: "Fixing the data layer costs 40 dev-weeks but saves 20 dev-weeks per quarter going forward."
 Stop guessing which debt matters.
 Start fixing the data layer first.

 Your tech debt backlog is sprawling.
 You have 50 items.
 Some are critical, some are "nice to eventually fix."
 You don't know which ones are actually slowing you down.
+The Impact Loop shows how velocity and outcomes connect; this agent quantifies the debt side of that equation.

 So you either: (a) ignore them and watch velocity decline, or (b) allocate too much sprint time to debt and miss features your customers want.